square/intro-to-d3/z01-web-standards.md

 drawing.
 You can think of SVG in a lot of the same terms as the DOM -- there are elements with parents and children and attributes, and you can respond to the same mouse/touch events.

-Even CSS styles can apply to SVG elements.
+Even CSS styles and selectors can apply to SVG elements.
 The CSS attribute names for SVG come from the SVG definition, so they are sometimes different from their HTML brethren.
+(For example, to change the background color of a div to red you would set its "background-color" to red but to get the same effect on an SVG rectangle you would instead use the attribute "fill" since an SVG rect doesn't respond to background-color for styling.)

 SVG defines tags for lots of basic shapes, like `<rect>` and `<circle>` and `<line>`.